SkeyeLlama/BSides-CT-2014---CTF-Challenges/ReadMe.txt

 	This is a web challenge built in PHP.
 The goal is to gain access to the administrator account, which will provide the key.
-Unzip the included files to your web server and it should be good to go.
+Unzip the included files to the /chal1/ directory off the root of your web server and it should be good to go.

 Challenge 2: PasteGin

 	This is a web challenge built in PHP.
 The goal is to reveal the secret key containing file on the web server and then retrieve its contents.
-	Unzip the included files to your web server and it should be good to go.
+	Unzip the included files to the /chal2/ directory off the root of your web server and it should be good to go.

 Challenge 3: USB Slurper